 Culture for Educators

 Earn professional development hours through the Culture and Language in Schools series offered by the College of Education and Health Professions.
-A National Professional Development grant through the Office of English Acquisition at the U. S. Department of Education will cover the majority of the cost of the three 6-hour modules designed to educate school administrators, teachers and staff on the impact of multiculturalism in the school environment, learning and interpersonal communication.
-Those who do not meet the qualifications for grant funding can pay $60 for each class module.
+A National Professional Development grant through the Office of English Acquisition at the U. S. Department of Education will cover the cost of the three 6-hour courses designed to educate school administrators, teachers and staff on the impact of multiculturalism in the school environment, learning and interpersonal communication.

 Recommended Book (not included)